-• In the last few years it was agreed with SSE that we would not update the Input-Output tables with newer released versions to maintain consistency between annual analysis.
+- For the FY20 analysis, we have used the FY20 average exchange rate to convert all foreign currency transactions.
+This approach is consistent with the principles outlined in International Accounting Standard 21 'The effects of changes in foreign exchange rates'.
+Results from our analysis relating to previous years use the average exchange rate for the relevant year. - SSE's UK direct GVA is apportioned to Scotland based on Scotland's share of SSE's UK wage payments, as agreed with SSE. - For several years it was agreed with SSE that we would not update the Input-Output tables with newer released versions to maintain consistency between annual analysis.
 However, after seven financial years of analysis, for FY19 SSE requested the most recent tables were used to ensure greater accuracy in its economic contribution results.
 In 2018, the Scottish Government released a new Input-Output table for 2015.
-In 2018, the UK released a new Input-Output table for 2014.
-In 2018, Ireland released a new Input-Output table for 2015.
-These are the tables that were included in the FY19 analysis.
-A consequence of this is that the FY19 results are not directly comparable for previous years, however we have provided FY19 results using the old Input-Output tables as an Appendix in order for comparisons with previous years to be made.
-The update means that changes in the structure of the UK, Scottish and Republic of Ireland economies from the 2010/2012/2010 tables that were used for previous years to 2014/2015/2015 are captured.
+In 2018, the UK released a new Input-Output table for 2015.
+These are the tables that were included in the FY19 analysis and subsequently for the FY20 analysis this year.
+A consequence of this is that the FY20 results are not directly comparable for previous years other than FY19. - A full description of modelling methodology is available in the FY16 report of SSE's economic contribution(1).